 Campus France Deutschland (website available in German only) is the official information service of the French Ministry of Foreign Affairs responsible for study-related stays abroad in France and Germany.
 They provide information about issues such as financing, housing, the higher education sector, internships, and many more.

 Among other things, Campus France provides information about the national system for subsidized housing in France (allocation de logement or aide personnalisée au logement) that is also paid to international students and about the French housing tax that unfortunately must be paid in some cases.

 Housing in Paris: The Cité Internationale Universitaire de Paris constitutes an interesting accommodation option as various countries are offering student residence halls in order to promote international exchange.
 Students of a master’s program who are German citizens and have a good command of French can also apply for housing in the German „Maison Heinrich Heine“.

-Tip: The French-German Zentrum für Europäischen Verbraucherschutz has published a booklet containing useful tips for Germans who want to live and study in France (available in German only).
+Tip: The French-German Zentrum für Europäischen Verbraucherschutz has published an online-booklet containing useful tips for Germans who want to live and study in France (available in German only).

 The Franco-German university (Deutsch-Französische Hochschule, DFH) is not a university in the traditional sense, but an association of member institutions from France and Germany, founded in 1997 by a government agreement.
 The DFH funds and coordinates double degree programs between French and German higher education institutions.
 Only programs that fulfill certain criteria are considered.
 Students participating in one of those programs are eligible for a DFH scholarship.
 A direct application or enrollment at the DFH is not possible.
 Information on participating universities can be found on the DFH website.